jrabe21/pubh7462_hw1_rabe0092/src/pubh7462_hw1.md

 The first problem focuses on best practices and style in R by using the tidyverse to make some simple data transformations to a random sample and plotting the results on a basic scatter plot.
-The second problem invlves some EDA with a dataset containing measurements of penguins captured in Antarctica.
+The second problem involves some EDA with a data set containing measurements of penguins captured in Antarctica.

 # Problem 2.
 Best Practices and Consistent Style